rjalexa/python-actions/README.md

 ### Python Continuous Integration with GitHub Actions demo

-This minimal example is to show how to setup a project directory for a python project
+This minimal example is to show how to setup a python project directory, tooling and github actions to achieve an enforcement of code quality:
-structuring:

 - all the code under the python_actions directory, with each subdirectory being a package, and under it one or more module files, each containing one or more functions/classes
-- Code is evaluated with pylint (pylint src)
+- Code is formatted with black and evaluated with pylint
 - all the tests are under the tests directory to be picked up by pytest and each test imports the needed modules and functions.
 - pytest will also perform a coverage test to be sent to Codecov
-- the workflow automating all of this is in the .github/workflows directory and is triggered by a push to the master branch
+- the workflows automating all of this are in the .github/workflows directory and are triggered by a push to the master branch or by a pull request